Ric Flair: Mick Foley

 Flair has also had problems with Mick Foley.
 In his 1999 autobiography Have a Nice Day!, Foley said that "Flair was every bit as bad on the booking side of things as he was great on the wrestling side of it".
 This was in reference to how poorly Foley thought he was booked during his WCW career when Flair was on the booking committee.
 Flair responded in his autobiography by writing: "I do not care how many thumbtacks Mick Foley has fallen on, how many ladders he's fallen off, how many continents he's supposedly bled on, he will always be known as a glorified stuntman".
 They had an altercation in 2004 in Huntsville, and in 2006 they worked a program where Flair took part in some of the bloodiest and most violent matches of his career, particularly at the 2006 SummerSlam, in an "I Quit" match which had spots involving barbed wire and thumbtacks—trademark weapons from Foley's days as Cactus Jack.
 However, they have since reconciled and are now friends.

 Hulk Hogan

-In his book, Flair also touched on some real-life tension between himself and Hulk Hogan which largely stemmed from an incident that followed the conclusion of a tag team match between Flair and his son David and the team of Curt Hennig and Barry Windham at WCW's Souled Out pay-per-view on January 17, 1999, in Charleston, West Virginia.
+In his book, Flair also touched on some real-life tension between himself and Hulk Hogan, which largely stemmed from an incident that followed the conclusion of a tag team match between Flair and his son David, versus the team of Curt Hennig and Barry Windham, at WCW's Souled Out pay-per-view on January 17, 1999, in Charleston, West Virginia.
 However, Flair has stated that he and Hogan remained friends despite their differences.
 Upon Hogan's sudden death from a heart attack at age 71 on July 24, 2025, Flair cried while remembering his friend during an interview with TMZ.com.